carolinafaccin/gol/README.md

-├── docs/           # Final HTML output for GitHub Pages ├── examples/       # Scripts for different patterns ├── notebooks/      # Notebook with different patterns to run ├── notebooks/      # Notebook with different patterns to run └── README.md       # This file
+├── docs/           # Final HTML output for GitHub Pages ├── examples/       # Scripts for different patterns ├── notebooks/      # Notebook with different patterns to run └── README.md       # This file
 ```